Beef Stroganoff: History

 In 1891, the French chef Charles Brière, who was working in Saint Petersburg, submitted a recipe for beef Stroganoff to a competition sponsored by the French magazine L'Art culinaire.
 This led Larousse Gastronomique to assume that he was the inventor of this dish, but both the recipe and the name existed before then.

-Another recipe, this one from 1909, adds onions and tomato sauce, and serves it with crisp potato straws, which are considered the traditional side dish for beef Stroganoff in Russia.
+A recipe from 1909 adds onions and tomato sauce, and serves it with crisp potato straws, which are considered the traditional side dish for beef Stroganoff in Russia.
 The version given in the 1938 Larousse Gastronomique includes beef strips, and onions, with either mustard or tomato paste optional.

-After the fall of Tsarist Russia, the recipe was popularly served in the hotels and restaurants of China before the start of World War II.
-Russian and Chinese immigrants, as well as US servicemen stationed in pre-Communist China, brought several variants of the dish to the United States, which may account for its popularity during the 1950s.
-It came to Hong Kong in the late fifties, with Russian restaurants and hotels serving the dish with rice but not sour cream.
+After the fall of the Russian monarchy in 1917, the recipe was popularly served in the hotels and restaurants of China before the start of World War II.
+The first English cookbook to include a recipe for beef Stroganoff is Ambrose Heath's Good Food (1932).
+The dish came to Hong Kong in the late 1950s.

 In 1960s United States, several manufacturers introduced dehydrated beef stroganoff mixes, which were mixed with cooked beef and sour cream.
 It was also available freeze-dried for campers.

 Around the world

 Beef Stroganoff preparation varies significantly not only based on geography, but based on other factors as well, such as the cut of meat and seasonings selected.
 Meat for the dish can be cut in different ways and is sometimes diced, cubed, or cut into strips.
 Some variations include mushrooms and onions or other vegetables and varied seasonings such as sugar, salt, black pepper, and bottled marinades (especially Worcestershire sauce) and rubs.

-In the version often prepared in the United States today in restaurants and hotels, it consists of strips of beef filet with a mushroom, onion, and sour cream sauce, and is served over rice or noodles.
-Today, the dish is generally served over wide or twisted egg noodles in the United States.
-British pubs usually serve a version of the dish with a creamy white wine sauce, whereas more "authentic" versions are often red stews with a scoop of sour cream separately served on top.

-Larousse Gastronomique lists Stroganoff as a cream, paprika, veal stock and white wine recipe.